 - Extreme tiredness and fatigue

-- Cyanosis (a blue colouring) to the skin
+- Cyanosis (a blue colouring) to the skin or lips

 Some children might not exhibit any obvious symptoms, however your GP may refer for further tests if they detect a murmur or anything out of the ordinary.